Inventor of the Laser Power Swing Trainer, Clinton Balgera; created the following advanced training guide for MLB player Eric Thames.

 *The following information is recommendations only, the Laser Power Swing Trainer, works for all swing methods; you can decide to swing the way you prefer.

 During the past ten years “big league” coaches and players have traditionally trained a top-hand dominant swing; most being right hand, right throw.
 Gearing up and looking for a mistake pitch, high in the zone.
 The problem is, sometimes pitchers don’t make mistakes.
 Traditionally, bottom-hand dominant hitters use a top-hand release follow through, hitting the low ball, however, struggling with contact closer to the body.

 We’re training to hit the hardest pitch types, up-and-in & down-and-away; everything in between will come naturally in the game.
 Our Multi-Swing Method trains your top-hand helping with contact closer to your body, and bottom-hand for an extreme extension toward the outside edge of home plate; allowing you to hit any pitch in any location.

-Players with experience are more likely to comprehend our advanced level Multi-Swing Method, working hand-in-hand with the Laser Strap.
+Players with experience are more likely to comprehend our advanced level Multi-Swing Method, working hand-in-hand with the Laser Power Swing Trainer.
 In summary, the Multi-Swing Method states your contact zone determines your mechanics.